aekari/Generative-Algorithmic-Art/README.md

-# Artist and Computer Re-Creation
+# Generative Algorithmic Art
-This is a homework assignment for the 1st and 2nd weeks of [Programming for Artists](https://iq2prod1.smartcatalogiq.com/en/Catalogs/City-College-of-New-York/2017-2018/Undergraduate-Bulletin/Courses/ART-Art-Course-Descriptions/30000/ART-39552).
+This is a [generative/algorithmic](https://en.wikipedia.org//wiki/Generative_art) homework assignment for the 1st and 2nd weeks of [Programming for Artists](https://iq2prod1.smartcatalogiq.com/en/Catalogs/City-College-of-New-York/2017-2018/Undergraduate-Bulletin/Courses/ART-Art-Course-Descriptions/30000/ART-39552).
 I chose to use [William J. Kolomyjec's piece 'Birds'](https://www.atariarchives.org/artist/sec15.php) as inspiration.

 #### My goals were to:
 - Create a Processing 5 sketch that incorporates a change in color based on mouse input and